 - Dr. Mulligan was recognized as a 2013 "Top Doctor" in Seattle Met magazine's annual survey.

 - For more information about Dr. Mulligan's clinical and research expertise, visit his UW Medicine profile.

 Thoracic surgery with heart

 Life’s direction sometimes changes suddenly, pointing us towards a new, as-yet-unknown destination.
-That’s what happened to Dr. Michael Mulligan.
+That’s what happened to Michael Mulligan, MD.
 A competitive athlete for years, Mulligan’s college athletic career ended after a series of injuries.
 At first, he wasn’t sure where to channel the drive that had helped him excel at sports.
-Then his family doctor pointed him toward medicine, and Mulligan hasn’t looked back.
+Then his family doctor pointed him toward medicine, and Dr. Mulligan hasn’t looked back.

 Passion for his patients

 As an undergraduate at Tufts University, Dr. Mulligan explored his interest in health and wellness, staying physically active and studying nutrition, philosophy and exercise physiology.
 He even wrote a thesis on the evolving role of holistic medicine in a world of rapidly advancing technology.
 On a visit home during summer break, his family physician encouraged him to pursue a conventional medicine degree.

 “If you really want to make a difference, get an MD and bring that holistic sensibility to it,” Dr. Mulligan recalls the doctor saying.
 He took the advice and started medical school at the University of Connecticut on the path to becoming a general practitioner.
 Quickly, professors and mentors steered him toward surgery and then toward thoracic surgery in particular.